The 23 Best Graphic Design Portfolios I've Ever Seen, & How to Start Your Own

 Consider incorporating school work, a logo you designed for your aunt's company, or an internal design you created for your current company — ideally, your designs will negate any concerns potential clients have over your lack of career experience.

-1. Help a local business or start-up with its design and brand.
+1. Help a local business or startup with its design and brand.

 One of the easiest ways to begin building your client base is by contacting nonprofits or local businesses in your area.
-Think about creating mock-ups or sketches in advance, These can help you give businesses a sense of your skill and vision.

-Perhaps you think a local restaurant needs a new menu logo, or want to help a gift shop with their online marketing materials.
+Perhaps you think a local restaurant needs a new menu logo, or you want to help a gift shop with their online marketing materials.

-Projects like these will help you better understand local marketing challenges, and give you time to develop your skills in those areas.
+Projects like these will help you better understand local marketing challenges and give you time to develop your skills in those areas.
 You never know what a pro-bono project could lead to next.

 2. Create content for your own personal brand.